Does laser hair removal work for Polycystic Ovary Syndrome?

 How many sessions?

 Of course, there are always complications.
-Each one of your individual hairs is somewhere along it’s lifecycle and it’s only during the growth stage (see my other article about this) that real hair removal happens.
-During the growth stage your hair is still attached to the follicle, meaning heat can be easily transferred down the hair shaft and into the follicle to stop future growth.
+Each one of your individual hairs is somewhere along its lifecycle, and it’s only during the growth stage (see my other article about this) that real hair removal happens.
+During the growth stage, your hair is still attached to the follicle, meaning heat can be easily transferred down the hair shaft and into the follicle to stop future growth.

 “ If your hair is white or has nearly no pigment this is going to be the best option for you.
 For larger areas we would always recommend at least trying our lasers first”